-- Cornflour dissolved in water to thicken it.
+- cornflour dissolved in water to thicken it.

 Notes: I served this instant pot soup with baked corn on the cob.
 Of course, this is totally optional, but I will share how to bake the corn in the recipe post so you could make it if you wanted to.

-How to make this chicken and vegetable soup
+How to make chicken and vegetable soup

 Step 1 - Chop all the veggies into rough chunks (no need to get fancy here) and throw them in the inner pot.
 Add the ginger, garlic, chicken pieces and whole spices tied in a bag.
 Fill the pot with 8 cups of water.